JodoZT/MHWNoChunk/README.md

 For help with bruteforcing the Iceborne chunk key order early on: Vuze, XunLi, Asterisk, Dallagen, MoonBunnie, Kiranico, DMQW, Aradi147, Ice, Miralis﻿

+For texture preview function: Qowyn

+For other programming issues: rz7d, KeisukeOkaya

 ## What this tool can do:
 * Decompress part of the MHW chunk file as you want.
 * 2x speed and 0.5x disk usage.